Matra

-Matra (an acronym for Mécanique Aviation Traction) was a French industrial conglomerate.
-During its years of operation, it was engaged in a wide range of business activities, primarily focused around automobiles, bicycles, aeronautics and weaponry.
+Matra (an acronym for Mécanique Aviation Traction) was a major French industrial conglomerate.
+Its business activities covered a wide range of industries, notably aerospace, defence, automotive, motorsports, transport and telecommunications.

-Following the acquisition of vehicle manufacturer Automobiles René Bonnet, the company formed Matra Automobiles during the 1960s and made the Matra brand famous through the production of a range of racing cars and sports cars.
+Following the acquisition of vehicle manufacturer Automobiles René Bonnet, the company founded Matra Automobiles during the 1960s, which produced a limited range of racing and sports cars.
 Its car division worked closely with other vehicle manufacturers, most significantly Renault, prior to the decline and sale of Matra Automobiles during the early 2000s.
 In addition to road cars, Matra entered into a wide range of businesses, eventually diversifying into media, weaponry, aeronautics, automobiles, and music distribution.

 Matra was at one point owned by the Floirat family.
-Throughout much of the company's existence, French businessman Jean-Luc Lagardère served as the CEO of Matra.
-During 1988, Matra was privatised; Lagardère's stake in the company grew considerably over the following years.
+Throughout much of the company's existence, French businessman Jean-Luc Lagardère was the CEO of Matra.
+In 1988, Matra was privatised; Lagardère's stake in the company grew considerably over the following years.

-During 1994, Matra became a subsidiary of the Lagardère Group.
-During February 1999, the company's defence arm Matra Hautes Technologies (MHT), which held the firm's aerospace, defence and telecommunications interests, was merged with French aerospace conglomerate Aérospatiale to form Aérospatiale-Matra.
+In 1994, Matra became a subsidiary of the Lagardère Group and in February 1999, Matra Hautes Technologies (MHT), which represented the conglomerate's aerospace, defence and telecommunications arm, was merged with the French aerospace corporation Aérospatiale to form Aérospatiale-Matra (now Airbus).
 Several former assets of Matra continue to operate under the Lagardère name.

+Privatization, bleeding through the Lagardère Group, sell-off of its profitable enterprises, and failure of its automotive division caught up and Matra went bankrupt in 2003.